-The year 2020 has been a landmark year in all our lives.
+The year 2021 has been a landmark year in all our lives.
 Corona has changed a lot in our lives and some of it is not that bad.
 The best thing that happened to us was that we started eating at home-cooked food and we started eating with our family.
 Another important lesson we all learnt was how important maintaining good health is.
-2020 is finally coming to an end and we are looking forward to a new beginning where we can begin to get back to 'normal' life once again.
+We are looking forward to a new beginning where we can begin to get back to 'normal' life once again.
 So, let's not make unrealistic resolutions but promise ourselves to focus on our health and wellbeing.

 A healthy individual is one who is healthy in mind, body and soul.
 So, this New Year let us focus on our whole body and get healthy from head to toe.

 New Year 2022: Welcome 2022 With These 7 Diet Tips For Healthy Weight Loss

 1. Start small: Change is the most difficult thing to do.
 Do not set goals that are difficult to reach, be realistic and start with the easiest step.
 Remember the first step is the most important.
 So, set small achievable goals like closing your kitchen by 9 pm or walking every half an hour of sitting, or even something like eating two fresh fruits a day.
 It takes us 21 days to change a habit and if we follow it for three months it becomes our lifestyle.
 Take your time, it more important to learn what you must change and make a start.

 2. Eating at the correct time has a great impact on our health.
 Try eating at the same time daily; it will help control your hunger/satiety cycle more efficiently.
 For this, we need to work together whether it is at work or home, we must have fixed meal times based on our solar clock.